Speaking Engagements

 Senate Bill 294 – Workplace Know Your Rights Act

 Senate Bill 294 establishes the “Workplace Know Your Rights Act,” which requires an employer, on or before February 1, 2026, to provide a stand-alone written notice to each current employee of specified workers’ rights and to provide the written notice to each new employee upon hire and annually to an employee’s authorized representative.
-The bill requires the Labor Commissioner to create a template notice, which will be posted on the Labor Commissioner website by January 1, 2026.
+The California labor commissioner has now provided a template notice in English and Spanish.

 The bill also creates the following obligations: